Mohamedkj18/PCA-Implementation-/README.md

 As a necessary first step I was asked to implement PCA without the use of the Sklearn PCA method (or any other package that implements PCA).

-Afterwards, I selected one ranfom person with enough pictures (> 50) from the pool of people.
+Afterwards, I selected one random person with enough pictures (> 50) from the pool of people.
 I implemented  a utility function that will help load pictures of a specific person.

 Then I Constructed a matrix X whose rows are the flattened images of this person.